mrpia/learn-clojure/README.md

 Resources I've found helpful on my journey learning Clojure.

-Most if not all of the credit goes to my Clojure mentor & work colleague [Jonas Emanuel Müller](mailto:jonas.mueller@gmail.com), whose digital live can be observed at [jonasmueller.net](https://jonasmueller.net/).
+Most if not all of the credit goes to my Clojure mentor & work colleague [Jonas Emanuel Müller](mailto:jonas.mueller@gmail.com), whose digital life can be observed at [jonasmueller.net](https://jonasmueller.net/).
 What started as fascinating lunch discussions and slack conversations turned into this.
 Thanks mate for challenging and guiding me on the journey!

 ## Getting ready to learn Clojure